jonyeezs/PiggyBanker/README.md

 ## What's involved

-This is a ruby API service using sinatra.
+This is a ruby API service using Sinatra the base.

 ## Starting the endpoint service

+Sinatra just sits on top of rack.
+So why not utilize its simple startup process; thus the use of config.ru.

-On root just type `rackup`
+simple type `rackup`

 ## Run spec test

-On root just type `rake test`
+Command is `rake test`